davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ### Why is monitoring the LAMP stack important?

-Because your LAMP stack is the foundation of your application, your users' experience--and your business--rests on the performance of these servers.
-Datadog provides a platform for aggregating and displaying data that represent your infrastructure's performance.
+Your users' experience depends on the performance of your infrastructure.
 By bringing your LAMP stack's performance data into Datadog, you can visualize and communicate information that represents steady state performance, outages and incidents, scalability needs, and potential problems.
-That information should form the basis for your decisions as you maintain that app, and help you decide what changes to make in your application development and technology architecture.
+That information should form the basis for your decisions as you maintain your application, determining future application development and technology architecture.

 ### What you'll learn in this post

 Collecting and displaying valuable, actionable data starts with a few small steps.
 This article will guide you through installing and configuring the Datadog Agent, and instrumenting some basic code to gather the type of data that can help you understand your application's performance.

 Once the Agent is running and the host is configured, you'll see how to look at the data displayed in your Datadog account.
-You'll see some default dashboards first, then finish by creating a basic customized dashboard combining the metrics from the various components of your LAMP stack.
+You'll see some default dashboards first, then finish by creating a basic customized that combines metrics from the various components of your LAMP stack.

 ## Prerequisites